Radiant Barrier from Energy Efficient Solutions

 THE starstarstar SOLUTION

 Use fiberous duct mastic to air seal all the joints in the air distribution system.
 Insulate ducts to required R-Value, typically 6 or 8.
-Use Two Component Spray Foam to air seal and insulate the plenums.
+Use a Spray Foam Insulation Kit to air seal and insulate the plenums.
 A good percentage of the leakage typically occurs at the supply and return plenum takeoffs so be sure to seal those well.

 Order Spray Foam